How to reduce income tax in the UK using tax-efficient investments

 SSASs are typically set up by small businesses or groups of individuals who want to have more control over their pension investments and have the expertise to manage them.
 They are also often used by company directors who want to use their pension funds to invest in their own business ventures.

-Via a SSAS, members can receive income tax relief at their marginal rate on contributions, meaning that additional rate taxpayers can contribute £20,000, for example, and receive £9,000 (45%) tax relief.
+Via a SSAS, members can receive income tax relief at their marginal rate on contributions, meaning that additional rate taxpayers can contribute £20,000, for example, and receive £9,000 (45%) tax relief (first 205, then 25% of the gross) – effectively reducing their income tax.

 Additionally, the investments held within a SSAS can grow free from income tax and capital gains tax.
 This means that any income or gains generated within the scheme do not attract any tax liability.